Coleen Rooney’s Wedding Ring Is Back On After Husband Wayne’s Bender

 For several months now, it’s been obvious that Coleen and Wayne Rooney’s marriage was struggling.
 The two have been together since their adolescence, when Wayne Rooney became famous for his football skills, making Coleen a focus of attention as well.
-They couple tied the knot in 2008.
+The couple tied the knot in 2008.
 Coleen gave birth to their son, Kai, about a year later in 2009.
 Since they achieved celebrity status back in their teens, Coleen’s cleared her own path to fame on television.

-However, the pair’s marriage has achieved some unwanted notoriety, with many accusations that Wayne visited prostitutes being made since they tied the knot.
+However, the pair’s marriage has achieved some unwanted notoriety since they tied the knot, with many accusations that Wayne visited prostitutes.
 Coleen has stayed with Wayne regardless, but we’ve seen some recent signs lately that the pair’s marriage may really be suffering.

 Coleen has been recently photographed running errands without her wedding ring.
-She noticeably removed her ring after learning that he publicly partied and drank into the early morning with a blonde barmaid during Superbowl weekend, according to The Daily Mail.
+She noticeably removed her ring after learning that Wayne publicly partied and drank into the early morning with a blonde barmaid during Superbowl weekend, according to The Daily Mail.

 In the past, Coleen made public statements about how Wayne’s drinking has affected their marriage in hopes that he would stop those shenanigans.
 In fact, the Superbowl Weekend incident isn’t the first time Wayne publicly partied with another woman, getting himself in trouble with his wife.